-Mr. Camp’s effectiveness and accomplishments as a trial lawyer have been recognized with his selection as a fellow of the Litigation Counsel of America, an invitation-only honor awarded to less than one-half of 1 percent of American lawyers.
-He also has been ranked by Law360 as one of the top lawyers in the nation under the age of 40.
+Mr. Camp’s effectiveness and accomplishments as a trial lawyer have been recognized with his selection as a fellow of the Litigation Counsel of America, an invitation-only honor awarded to less than 0.5 percent of American lawyers.

 Before co-founding Hueston Hennigan, Mr. Camp was a partner at Irell & Manella, where he was a member of the firm’s Business Trials and Crisis Management practice.

 Successfully resolved a complex fraud case, with total recovery of more than $65 million, for Qualcomm against a former senior engineer arising from his sophisticated scheme to sell technology he had secretly developed while working for the company.

 Represented SpaceX in a trade secrets and unfair competition case brought by Broadcom, defeating multiple TRO applications and obtaining a favorable resolution.

 Successfully represented Tesla in numerous matters, including a case alleging contract, fiduciary duty, and unfair business practices claims against a former program manager and competing venture that resulted in a settlement involving a substantial payment to Tesla and compliance measures.